TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Before You Leave

 Give yourself a significant amount of time to prepare for your departure.
-If you are participating in a study abroad program through a higher education institution, you may receive guidelines to assist you in your preparation.
+Assume you are participating in a study abroad program through a higher education institution.
+In that case, you may receive guidelines to assist you in your preparation.
 On the other hand, if you are traveling to a foreign country as an individual without the assistance of a program, it will be your responsibility to investigate what you need to do before traveling to your specific destination.

 Some of the most important things to think about are: